safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 So if we were trying to migrate our current FME Server configurations, these are the files that we would want to have copies of for reference later on when restoring FME Server configurations.

-Save these files to with your backup configuration file to easily find during a restore.
+Save these files with your backup configuration file to easily find during a restore.

 **4) Log Files**